grupopikul/json-browser/README.md

 Set up index's by arbitrary atributes (so a hash to all possible objects) Start trasversal on arbitrary objects
 Take notes on object

+# About module resolution

+You're going to use some system to find files that aren't the file you're in.
+How?

+First, require and ESM are different have have some standards about relative files vs "look in \node_modules"